OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-overview.md

 The rest of this article is concerned only with debugging client-side JavaScript (which may be transpiled from TypeScript).

-To find guidance for debugging client-side code, the first variable is the OS of your development computer.
+To find guidance for debugging client-side code, the first variable is the operating system of your development computer.

 - [Windows](#debug-on-windows)
 - [Mac](#debug-on-mac)